labdaddy/linux/README.md

 He, he.

 You maybe noticed that the corrupted $PATH variable was not reset.
 This wouldn't have happened, if the admin invoked su - instead.

+You can use one of the following command to find the number of physical CPU cores including all cores on Linux: lscpu command. cat /proc/cpuinfo. top or htop command. nproc command. hwinfo command. dmidecode -t processor command. getconf _NPROCESSORS_ONLN command.